-- 1. Provide access to all applicable covered services to Medicaid eligible American Indians within the assigned Geographic Service Area, whether they live on or off the reservation, - 2.
-Cover costs of emergency services and medically necessary services for eligible American Indian members when members are referred off reservation and services are rendered at non-IHS facilities or tribally owned or operated facilities, - 3.
-Not be responsible for payment for medically necessary services provided to Medicaid eligible members at IHS or 638 Tribal Facilities to its members; AHCCCS is responsible for these payments, - 4.
+- 1. Provide access to all applicable covered services to Medicaid eligible American Indians within the assigned Geographic Service Area, whether they live on or off the reservation, - Cover costs of emergency services and medically necessary services for eligible American Indian members when members are referred off reservation and/or services are rendered at non-IHS or tribally owned or operated facilities, - Not be responsible for payment for medically necessary services provided to Medicaid eligible members at IHS or a tribally owned and operated facility, AHCCCS is responsible for these payments, - 4.
 Provide medically necessary covered services to eligible American Indians through agreements with tribes, IHS facilities, and other providers of services.
 The Contractor may serve eligible American Indians on reservation with agreement from the tribe, - 5.
 Develop and maintain a network of providers that can deliver culturally and linguistically appropriate services to American Indian members, and - 6.
 In addition to services provided through the Contractor, American Indian members through their enrollment choice can always receive services from an IHS or a 638 tribal facility.